dgeelen/ssdp-bridge/README.md

 # License
-ssdp does not currently have a license.
+ssdp-bridge does not currently have a license.